- Product description

 7 questions & answers about this product

-How much ceiling insulation do you need?
+How much ceiling insulation do I need?

 The thermal effectiveness of insulation is measured by its thermal resistance or R-Value.
 The New Zealand Building Code specifies minimum R-Values for ceiling insulation in different regions reflecting the climate.
+The minimum insulation level you need for different regions of New Zealand are:

 - Zone 1 - Northland, Auckland, Coromandel: R-Value 2.9